Anegundi: History

-Anegundi was believed to be the monkey kingdom of Kishkindha, with Kishkinta meaning a forest where the monkeys lived.
+Anegundi (ಆನೆಗುಂದಿ) was believed to be the monkey kingdom of Kishkindha, with Kishkinta meaning a forest where the monkeys lived.
 The epic of Ramayana is at a distance of 5 km from the historical site of Hampi.
 Anjanadri Hill, the birthplace of the god Hanuman, and the mountain Rishimuka are places near and affiliated with Ramayana.
 It is said to have one of the oldest plateaus on the planet, estimated to be 3,000 million years old.
 Only local story-tellers refer to Anegundi as the maternal home of Bhoodevi (Mother Earth).

 The village, located on the northern bank of River Tungabhadra, was said to be the legendary Kishkindha, a kingdom of the prince Sugriva as well as the historic site of the Krishnadevaraya dynasty in the Vijayanagar Empire.

 Prehistoric

 Neolithic history is represented in this region by Mourya Mane, an ancient Stone Age Colony.
 Several Neolithic dwellings still bear paintings that are clear and intact even to this day at Onke Kindi.
 In this human settlement, there are traces of Microlithic, Megalithic, and Neolithic Ages.
 As per geologists, the Anegundi area is about four billion years old.
 To date, this village is a living heritage site.
 Pre-historic rock shelters and paintings are found in the Tungabhadra River valley.